takelley1/linux-notes/freebsd.md

 ### Useful commands

-`bsdconfig` = Text-based GUI for general system configuration.<br>
+`bsdconfig` = Text-based GUI for general system configuration.

 ### Misc <sup>[1]</sup>

-FreeBSD is focused on robustness and stablility
+- FreeBSD is focused on robustness and stablility
-NetBSD is focused on portability
+- NetBSD is focused on portability
-OpenBSD is focused on security
+- OpenBSD is focused on security

 [1]: https://jameshoward.us/archive/the-bsd-family-tree/